Top 12 Mental Health Charities Making a Big Impact

 Other initiatives include:

-To get involved with Active Minds, check out their programs, consider joining your local chapter, or donate to encourage young people to speak out about their mental health.
+To get involved with this mental health charity, check out their programs, consider joining your local chapter, or donate to encourage young people to speak out about their mental health.

-All charities strive to do one thing: make the world a better place.
-These charities are doing really important, necessary work both in general and for our specific circumstances.
+These mental health charities are doing really important, necessary work.
 But that doesn’t mean they’re the only ones!
-This list was compiled more to give you an understanding of what some of the top charities in this category are doing; not to claim that any of these are better than others.
+This list was compiled more to give you an understanding of what some of the top charities in this category are doing, not to claim that any of these are better than others.

-There is no doubt that talking about mental health is an important step toward destigmatizing mental illness and normalizing seeking help.
-These charities are putting in the work to make this a reality.
-Sometimes awareness is the first step toward real change.
-And these organizations hope to go even beyond that—to a place where mental health is valued, understood, and supported by all.
+Talking about mental health is an important step toward destigmatizing mental illness and normalizing seeking help.
+These mental health charities are putting in the work to make this a reality.